pkErbynn/DataStructures-Algorithms-Demystified/5_abstractDataStructures/5_binary_heap_n_priority_queue/1_heap_note.md

 #### Time Complexities
 - insertion: O(log n) time
 - removal of the minimum (or maximum) element: O(log n) time, where n is the number of elements in the heap.
-- finding max/min element without removing: O(1)
+- finding/peaking max/min element without removing: O(1)

 #### Finding Children/Parent Nodes from an Array 'n'